 The most convenient way to reach Lansdowne is by road via NH-119.
 The recommended route from Delhi is: Delhi – Meerut (70 km) – Bijnor – Najibabad – Kotdwar – Lansdowne.
 This route saves you about 50 km compared to the Haridwar route and the road quality is decent throughout.
 From Kotdwar, the final 40 km climb to Lansdowne is steep but scenic, winding through blue pine forests with excellent views of the Garhwal hills.

-UTC (Uttarakhand Transport Corporation) runs regular buses from ISBT Kashmiri Gate in Delhi to Kotdwar.
-Ordinary bus fare starts from around Rs 300-350.
+UTC (Uttarakhand Transport Corporation) and UPSRTC run regular buses from ISBT Kashmiri Gate in Delhi to Kotdwar, with over 30 daily services on this route as of 2026.
+Ordinary bus fare starts from around Rs 300-350, while AC/Volvo options can go up to Rs 500-700 depending on demand (verify current fares on the UTC Online portal before booking).
 From Kotdwar bus stand, local buses and shared taxis to Lansdowne are available frequently, costing Rs 50-100.
 A private taxi from Kotdwar to Lansdowne will cost around Rs 800-1,200.

 One thing to keep in mind.
 During the Kanwar Yatra season (July-August), the roads in this region experience extremely heavy traffic.
 If you are driving during that period, expect significant delays, especially around Haridwar and on NH-119.